 There are, however, several downsides that we noticed.
 There are no whole vegetables or fruit, and the majority of the vitamins and minerals seem to come from additives.
 Additives are much less nutritionally dense than the whole foods themselves, and we frankly expected better ingredients for the price.

 Most frustrating though, is the fact that they use cheap meat meals as the main protein sources.
 Protein is one of the most important nutrients for building healthy muscle, and you do not want to have to wonder if the protein in your dog’s food is full of unsavory “leftover” parts.
+High-protein meals are important.

 This food may be appropriate for helping an underweight pup bulk up, but we do not recommend it as a regular meal base if you want to make sure your dog has a well-balanced diet.
 Bully Max overcharges for a relatively low-quality, but high calorie, dog food.